Call 561-272-0800

 The ASSIST scores interpretation is explained below:

-• Low Risk (0–10 for alcohol, 0–3 for other substances): This category indicates occasional substance use with minimal or no health consequences.
-Individuals in this range typically do not require intervention but benefit from preventive education on substance use patterns.
-According to a study by the World Health Organization (WHO) titled “ASSIST Screening and Brief Intervention Manual” (2010), 80% of low-risk individuals do not develop substance use disorders.
+• Low Risk (0–10 for alcohol, 0–3 for other substances): This range indicates occasional use with little to no health or social harm.
+Most individuals in this category do not need treatment but benefit from education on healthy substance use limits.
+According to the World Health Organization, 80% of low-risk individuals do not go on to develop a substance use disorder.

-How Is The ASSIST Applied In Addiction Treatment?
+How Is The ASSIST Applied In Addiction Treatment in Florida?

 Can ASSIST Be Used In Schools Or Workplaces?